 While Microsoft's May 7, 2020 Xbox Series X presentation featured games like Assassin's Creed Valhalla and The Medium, the most memorable game from that showcase was Scorn, which turned heads with its cerebral horror.
 This disturbing game came out of nowhere with H.R.
 Giger-esque visuals, and its confusing trailer establishes the same kind of mystique that surrounded Hideo Kojima's Death Stranding prior to that game's launch.

-There was only a vague cinematic trailer teased during the Xbox Series X showcase without any gameplay, but for anyone who can't get some of that imagery out of their heads, here's everything you need to know about Scorn.
+A vague cinematic trailer was all that was shown during the Xbox Series X, but the developers followed up in October 2020 with a lengthy gameplay trailer.
+For anyone that still can't get some of the imagery from the game's reveal trailer out of their heads, here's everything you need to know about Scorn.

 When is the Scorn release date?

 A release year was confirmed in the extended gameplay trailer released by Ebb Software on October 21.
 We now know that Scorn will be released in 2021.
 It seems to have been delayed slightly, as previous statements from the developers made it seem like Scorn would come out closer to Xbox Series X's launch.

 In the press release that was released following May's Inside Xbox, the developers stated outright that "the game is planned for release during the Xbox Series X launch period," though a date wasn't mentioned in that trailer.
 Based on previous gaming trends, "launch window" could refer to any time between launch and the end of March 2021.

 Ebb Software also explained in a Kickstarter update in May that they won't share a specific date until the developer is "100 percent sure [they] can deliver."